How to start a business in Dubai: A step-by-step guide

 Step 9: Register for VAT (if applicable)

-If your annual turnover exceeds AED 375,000, register for Value Added Tax (VAT) with the Federal Tax Authority.
-This ensures compliance with UAE tax regulations.
+If your annual turnover exceeds AED 375,000 then you must register for Value Added Tax (VAT) with the Federal Tax Authority of the UAE.
+This ensures that your company setup complies with the tax regulations of the emirates.

 Step 10: Open a corporate bank account